wrmack/heroku-ocsigen-thin/README.md

 It runs the bare ocsigenserver (not the eliom web framework).
 Image size is 370MB.

 Thinning has been achieved by not installing Ocaml and just transferring binaries and library packages that are required by ocsigenserver.
+(Ocsigen uses modules which are loaded dynamically at runtime.
+The `.conf` file contains the modules to be used.
+Their packages, and dependencies, need to be available to findlib hence the need to copy the packages over.)

 ## To deploy to Heroku